Search via the API

 The endpoints are available per customer under their own subdomain, for example:

-The API expects the following headers with every request:
+The API expects the following headers with each request:

 Search endpoints